tensorflow/tfjs-website/source/tutorials/core-concepts.md

 **TensorFlow.js** is an open source WebGL-accelerated JavaScript library for machine intelligence.
 It brings highly performant machine learning building blocks to your fingertips, allowing you to train neural networks in a browser or run pre-trained models in inference mode.

-**TensorFlow.js** provides low level building blocks for machine learning as well as a high level, Keras compatible API for writing neural networks.
+**TensorFlow.js** provides low level building blocks for machine learning as well as a high level, Keras inspired API for writing neural networks.
 Let's take a look at some of the core concepts in the library.

 ## Tensors